intel-iot-devkit/how-to-code-samples/alarm-clock/cpp/README.md

 ## Regenerating HTML and CSS

-If you make any changes to either the **index.html** or **styles.css** file, you need to regenerate the .hex file used to serve up the assets via the built-in Crow* web server.
+If you make any changes to either the **index.html** or **styles.css** file, you need to regenerate the .hex file used to serve up the assets via the built-in Crow web server.
-We have a useful tutorial on how to use the shell script here:
+For help using the shell script, go to this link:

 [how-to-run-the-shellscript.md](./../../docs/cpp/how-to-run-the-shellscript.md)